How to Plant and Grow Cat Grass

 With my pair of indoor cats, there’s an established system.
 One will start to show the desire to go outside.
 That shows me it’s time to break out the cat grass.
 The other one seldom has an interest unless he’s shedding.
 So when he starts to drop his winter coat, I know to have the grass at hand.

 As with anything else you offer to your cat, take it slowly.
-The most I’ll provide my cats is two to three cat grass sessions a week.
+The most I’ll provide my cats is two to three sessions a week.
 If they seem to want it constantly, it may be a sign of a bigger problem, and it’s time to go to the vet.

 Is Cat Grass Safe?

-But is cat grass safe, and how much cat grass should a cat eat?
+Is cat grass safe, and how much cat grass should a cat eat?
 That really depends on the cat and how they respond to it.
 Generally speaking, cat grass is safe in small doses.
 And it’s a whole lot safer than simply letting your cat snack on grass outside.
 Note that not all cats want to eat grass.

 Most lawns are likely coated in fertilizer, some of which may not be safe for your cat.
 Weed-killers and toxic pesticides may also be present.
 These things aren’t good for your cat to eat.

 By growing your own grass, you have full control of how it’s cared for.
 There’s no worry about toxic pesticides or herbicides, chemical fertilizers, or anything else.
-In this case, the question ‘is cat grass safe’ can be answered with a resounding yes.

 If your cat’s attracted to chewing grass already, growing your own will ensure it’s as safe as you can get.
 And, if your cat has sensitivities to particular types of grass, you can make your own seed blend.
 It’s easily modified to your cat’s needs.
-Cat grass benefits also weigh heavily in growing your own.

 Can Dogs Eat Grass Too?